Andrew-Pynch/system-apm/README.md

 - **Bumblebee module not working**: Verify the module path and permissions in `~/bumblebee-status/bumblebee_status/modules/contrib/`
 - **High CPU usage**: Check for device hotplug events causing repeated input device scanning
 - **Missing data file**: Ensure `/var/lib/apm_tracker/` directory exists and is writable
+- **Incorrect APM values after restart**: Update to the latest version with improved data persistence, or rebuild from source to ensure proper circular buffer handling

 ## For Language Models